QMeqGR/fsimp-maxima/README.txt

 1.1 Introduction to package fsimp
 =================================

-Documentation is under construction!

 The ‘fsimp’ package provides a 'fullsimp' simplification function for expressions.
-It uses the simplification routines in core Maxima, but combines them with an algorithm that allows expressions to grow and shrink while trying different simplification routines.
-It always chooses the smallest expression as the most simple.
-The user has some control over the algorithm and routines.
+This code was adapted from David Scherfgen's dssimp.mac code posted on the Maxima discussion list.

+   This code implements a simplification routine for Maxima CAS expressions using the core simplification routines for expressions invovling trigonometric, logarithmic, exponential, polynomial and other functions.

+   To use the package, place the files in your maxima search path and

+   load("fsimp.mac");

+   To simplify an expression ‘expr’ call

+   ‘fullsimp(expr);’

+   The algorithm begins by searching through an expression for e.g. trig, log, exp, etc.  and choosing a set of core simplification routines.
+Then it runs a poor-man's kind of simulated annealing routine.
+It's poor-man's because it's not really simulated annealing, but while it cycles through various core simplification routines (several times) it allows the intermediate expression to become slightly larger if it ultimately becomes smaller.
+The output is always the smallest size expression, where the size is computed by the lisp ‘consize’ function plus the string length of the expression.

+   E. Majzoub.

 1.2 Functions and Variables for fsimp
 =====================================